-Type 2s tend to fear to be unworthy of love above all else.
+Enneagram 2s tend to fear being unworthy of love above all else.
 As a parent who is a 2, please know that you are worthy of love just the way you are.
 You don’t need to do anything for anyone to earn the love and respect of others.
-You do not need to explain or validate how you choose to parent your children or run your household.
-You are a wonderful and loving mother and are worthy of respect and love.
+You do not need to explain or validate how you parent your children or run your household.
+You are a wonderful and loving mother worthy of respect and love.
 Also, take the time to do things to remember your unique self regularly.
 For example, invest in yourself through artistic creation, research your family’s cultural roots, go on a personal shopping spree, or figure out who you are apart from your relationships with other people.
 Always remember that you are a good mother, and you are worthy.

 2. Take inventory of your needs.

 “Knowing yourself is the beginning of all wisdom.” – Aristotle.

-As helpers, Enneagram Type 2 moms often put their children and others’ needs above their own, sometimes to the detriment of their health and sanity.
+As helpers, Enneagram 2 moms often put their children’s and others’ needs above their own, sometimes to the detriment of their health and sanity.
 As a parent who is a 2, be sure to take a regular inventory of your own needs.
 Be honest with yourself about who you are and what you require to be happy.
 You cannot pour from an empty cup.